AjayrajSingh/topaz/app/chat/README.md

     This will ensure that users can send any messages to any signed up users and the messages can only be read by the designated recipients.

-3. Authenticate with Google from the host side.
-  * Run `make auth` command from `//apps/modules/common` repository to generate the `config.json` file under the same directory (See [instructions][auth-instructions]).
-    Make sure that the `id_token` value is written in the `config.json` file.
+3. Add the Firebase project information to the configuration file, so that your chat module may send messages to other users.
-  * Manually add the following values to the `config.json` file.
+  * Manually add the following values to `//apps/modules/common/config.json`.
     * `"chat_firebase_api_key"`: `<web_api_key>`
     * `"chat_firebase_project_id"`: `<firebase_project_id>`
     * These two value can be found from your Firebase project console.
       Navigate to the Gear icon (upper-left side) -> Project settings.
-    * Once you add these values, you don't have to add these later again, since `make auth` tool will preserve all the manually added key-values in the `config.json`.
+  * After adding these values, build fuchsia again, or manually copy the `config.json` file onto the fuchsia device at `/system/data/modules/config.json`.
+  * NOTE: This implies that only the chat users using the same Firebase project can talk to each other.

 # Running Tests